circleci/circleci-docs/jekyll/_cci2/using-orbs.md

 CircleCI will make available a number of individual Orbs that have been tested and certified to work with the platform.
 These orbs will be treated as part of the platform; all other orbs are considered 3rd party Orbs.

 <aside class="notice">
-As of September 2018, all Orbs are open, meaning that anyone can use them and see their source.
+All Orbs are open, meaning that anyone can use them and see their source.
 Also, only the ```circleci``` namespace is certified.
 </aside>

 ## Design Methodology